smarigowda/seneca-microservice/README.md

 ## Seneca Notes:

+- With Seneca, you build up your system by defining a set of patterns that correspond to messages.
+You organize these patterns into plugins to make logging and debugging easier.
+You then combine one or more plugins into microservices.

+- Plugins often need to do some initialization work, such as connecting to a database.
+You don’t do this work in the body of the plugin definition function.
+The definition function is synchronous by design, because all it does is define the plugin.
+In fact, you should not call seneca.act at all in the plugin definition - call seneca.add only.

 - The more specific pattern always wins.
 In other words, the pattern with the highest number of matching attributes has precedence.

 - You can chain .add and .act calls together